bahtiyartan/troia/docs/44DateOperations_.rst

 Getting Current Date
 ====================

-One of the most used operations about dates is getting current date.
-In TROIA there are two different options first one is SYS_CURRENTDATE system variable.
+A date related variable's initial value is the time that it is initialized/created, therefore it is possible to read the current date just creating a date or datetime variable.
+But getting current date with this approach creates a vulnerability about date related bugs, so it is not reccommended to use this option.

+The safest and most correct way of getting current date is reading SYS_CURRENTDATE system variable's value.
 SYS_CURRENTDATE is a datetime system variable and returns current time in each value read.
-Here is a sample code about using SYS_CURRENTDATE.
+Here is a sample code about using SYS_CURRENTDATE:

 ::